 Detections in New South Wales

-Upon receiving reports of the Victorian outbreak, NSW DPI implemented a compliance action plan to reiterate the importance of good biosecurity, and to undertake surveillance within the seafood industry.
-Any abalone observed to be unwell during this active compliance was tested for AVG.
+Upon receiving reports of the Victorian outbreak, NSW DPI implemented a compliance action plan to reiterate the importance of good biosecurity, and conducted surveillance within the seafood industry.
+Any abalone observed to be unwell during this surveillance was tested for AVG.
 AVG is not known to occur in wild abalone stock in NSW, and there are no abalone farms.

 Agriculture Victoria and NSW DPI are working together in a joint investigation, as the AVG detected in NSW was the Victorian lineage.